 The BRIT Herbarium grows through the active exchange of plant material with other institutions, the acquisition of orphaned or donated herbaria, and donations of plant material by independent botanical collectors.
 Although BRIT is interested in receiving material from all continents, we have a particular interest in specimens collected in Texas, the southeastern United States, the Amazonian region, and the Malesian floristic region.
-Taxonomically, BRIT is interested in receiving vascular plants, especially Cyperaceae, Poaceae, Fabaceae, Asteraceae; bryophytes; lichens; weeds; cultivated plants.
+Taxonomically, BRIT is interested in receiving vascular plants, especially Cyperaceae, Poaceae, Fabaceae, and Asteraceae; bryophytes; lichens; weeds; and cultivated plants.

 The herbaria of BRIT/SMU/VDB actively promote scientific use of the collection through loans and exchanges with other institutions.

 The BRIT Herbarium actively exchanges herbarium specimens with other institutions as a means of enhancing our holdings.
 Although the BRIT herbaria have strong and growing collections from Texas and the southeastern United States, specimens from any part of the world with proper identification and label data will be accepted.

 In return, BRIT can exchange mounted and unmounted specimens, mostly from North America.
 If you are interested in starting an exchange program with the BRIT Herbarium, contact us at: firstname.lastname@example.org or (817) 332-4441.

 Our collections are available to the scientific community and to the public for research use and as tools for education and cultural enhancement.
 BRIT’s loan policy is designed to allow the use of those specimens with the safety and long-term preservation of the collection in mind.

 Specimens will be packed with great care for transit and are expected to be returned in the same manner.

 Specimens on loan must be stored in such a manner as to keep them safe from insect attack, and handled with care at all times.